PARTICULARS FILE

 Compensation Package

-Attendance record of Directors in Board and Committee meetings BOD Attendance 2022
+d) Attendance records of Directors in Board and Committee Meetings

 BOD Attendance 2015